grimmana/ga_django_project/README.md

 Item detail
-TEMPLATE: in this path /part_django/part/templates/part/: add a new file `item_detail.html` with the following code:
+TEMPLATE: in this path /part_django/part/templates/part/: create a new file `item_detail.html` with the following code:

 ```html
 <!-- part/item_detail.html -->